nerdschoolbergen/javascript-best-practices/exercise-2/README.md

 :bulb: the `if(x)` boolean test is behind the scenes actually doing a loose equality comparison: `ìf(x == true)`.

-:exclamation: **Best practice #4:** Use explicit null-or-undefined checks if you're checking if a variable has any value at all.
+:exclamation: **Best practice:** Use explicit null-or-undefined checks if you're checking if a variable has any value at all.
 Use `if (x) { ... }` truthy/falsy check if you know this is the behavior you need.